kirenz/ds-python/_sources/docs/model.md

 # Model

 Once our features have been encoded in a format ready for modeling algorithms, they can be used in the training of the model.
-Note that the process of analysis, feature engineering, feature selection and modeling often requires multiple iterations.
+The process of analysis, feature engineering, feature selection and modeling often requires multiple iterations.
 The general phases are {cite:p}`Kuhn2021`:

 ![](https://www.tmwr.org/premade/modeling-process.svg)